Tell Umm el-'Amr: History

 Uncovered by local archaeologists in 1999, the Tell Umm el-'Amr site was active from the 4th to the 8th century and contains Christian artifacts.
 The ancient village of Tabatha was once located there.
-Currently, the site consists of the monastery of Saint Hilarion; as well as religious buildings (e.g. church, cloister) and all the outbuildings necessary for the life of the monks (e.g. miscellaneous room, dormitory).
+The site consists of the monastery of Saint Hilarion; as well as religious buildings (e.g. church, cloister) and all the outbuildings necessary for the life of the monks (e.g. miscellaneous room, dormitory).
 Additionally, the archaeologists found a hotel complex and baths probably used by visiting pilgrims at the site.
-The Saint Hilarion Monastery is dedicated to Hilarion of Gaza and is nominated as a UNESCO world heritage site.

 Preservation and protection

 In 2013, fundraising was launched in order to be able to carry out excavations on the site and put in place protection measures.

 The British Council's Cultural Protection Fund funded a conservation programme at Tell Umm el-'Amr.

 In 2024, a request for UNESCO world heritage status was submitted.
 Following their addition in July 2024, both Tell Umm el-'Amr and Saint Hilarion Monastery were included on the List of World Heritage in Danger by UNESCO.